Compulsory Student Services Fee (CSSF)

 Supporting students’ transition into post-study employment.

-Career guidance and recruitment services.
+Career guidance services and resources

 Providing non-academic counselling and pastoral care, such as chaplains.

 Chaplains (Spiritual advice/support)

 Providing information about employment opportunities for students while they are studying.